rabbitmq/omq/README.md

 2024/10/04 13:48:29 published=100/s consumed=34/s
 ```

-We publish 100 messages per second with 3 different key values and then consume only messages with one of the values.
-Therefore, the consumption
+We publish 100 messages per second with 3 different key values and then consume
+only messages with one of the values.
+Therefore, the consumption rate is one
-rate is one third of the publishing rate.
+third of the publishing rate.

 ### Templated Values

 Some flags are parsed as Go text templates and provide additional functions from the [Sprig](https://masterminds.github.io/sprig/) library.
 This allows setting random or otherwise generated values.
 For example:

-* `--message-priority '{{ randInt 1 10 }}'` set a random message priority from the given range
+* `--message-priority '{{ randInt 1 10 }}'` sets a random message priority from the given range
-* `--consumer-latency '{{ randInt 1 60 }}ms'` wait a random (between 1 and 60) number of milliseconds before acking a message
+* `--consumer-latency '{{ randInt 1 60 }}ms'` waits a random (between 1 and 60) number of milliseconds before acking a message
 * `--publishers 10 --publish-to '/queues/cq-{{ mod .id 2 }}'` declare 2 queues and start 5 publishers per queue
+* `--amqp-modify "x-timestamp={{ now }}"` sets the `x-timestamp` annotation to the current time

 ### Metrics